mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/view_menu.rst

 Snapping
     Toggle the :ref:`snapping` types.
 Show Painting Assistants
-    Shows or hides the Assistants
+    Shows or hides the Assistants.
 Show Painting Previews
-    Shows or hides the Assistants
+    Shows or hides the Previews.